 I received my PhD in special education from the University of North Carolina (UNC) and completed a postdoctoral fellowship in psychology at the Hebrew University of Jerusalem.
-Before attending graduate school, I worked in the field with students with special needs as a special education teacher, an interventionist, and the inclusion specialist for children with autism at FPG Child Development Institute in Chapel Hill, NC, and I conducted social skills research at Riley Children's Hospital in Indianapolis.
-Now settled here at IU-Bloomington, I teach classes about conducting Functional Behavior Assessments (FBA) and how teachers can develop behavioral interventions that really work.
+Before attending graduate school, I worked in the field with students with special needs.
+I was a special education teacher, the inclusion specialist for children with autism at FPG Child Development Institute in Chapel Hill, NC, and I conducted social skills research at Riley Children's Hospital in Indianapolis.